ajitjha393/Js-lab/Chp-5/README.md

 ### Why do we use Promises:

 Promise(s) is the antidote to Callback-hell.
-It’s a new way to introduce asynchronous callbacks without have to deal with ‘pyramid of doom’.
+It’s a new way to introduce asynchronous callbacks without having to deal with ‘Pyramid of doom’.